M-185 (Michigan highway): Entering downtown

 The first landmark as the highway approaches downtown Mackinac Island is the island's public school building.
 As it passes the island's public library on the shoreline side of the street, Main Street makes a sweeping curve to the north at Windermere, or Biddle's, Point to run through the downtown district.
 Other than the library, most of the city's public buildings are actually situated along Market Street, one block behind Main Street.
 Three streets and a city park allow for connections between Main and Market streets.
 M-185 through downtown Mackinac Island passes through the major business district, featuring dozens of shops, restaurants and lodging establishments; nearly a dozen of these outlets feature the authentic Mackinac Island fudge made fresh daily during tourist season.
 The passenger ferry docks are all situated along Main Street in the downtown area.
 At the northeastern end of the downtown district, Main Street intersects Fort Street at the state park visitor center to complete its circuit of Mackinac Island.

 History

 The first city ordinances banning all motorized vehicles from the island were passed on July 6, 1898, with similar state park rules coming in 1901.
 The residents complained after a doctor's car scared their horses and caused carriage accidents, and these complaints prompted the ban.
+This ban was extended to "motor bicycles" in 1907.
 As such, other than a handful of emergency and utility vehicles as well as others by special, limited-time permit, no cars or trucks are allowed on the island and no motorized vehicles appear on M-185.
 During the winter months, the Mackinac Island Police sometimes patrols the island by snowmobile.
 Traffic on this highway is by foot, on horse, by horse-drawn vehicle, or by bicycle; M-185 is the only such state highway in the country "that allows no automobiles".
 As a result, the roadside litter is picked up using a horse-drawn wagon.